snakescott/awesome-tech-postmortems/README.md

-A curated list of awesome "tech as dumpster fire" resources, inspired by and templated on [awesome-python](https://github.com/vinta/awesome-python).
+A curated list of awesome tech postmortem resources, inspired by and templated on [awesome-python](https://github.com/vinta/awesome-python).

 <!-- prettier-ignore-start -->